Where We Are

 Mother Cabrini opened the mission in London in 1902.
 The school, named after her, was established to provide quality education to the migrants living in the suburbs of London.

 With the changes in the social and economic structure of the society, the school was closed in 2023.
-The building is now offering safe and affordable office space to charities delivering social services in response to the need of the local residents.
+The building has been transformed into Cabrini Community Campus, a hub offering safe and affordable office space to charities delivering social services in response to the need of the local residents.